vedant-im10/Zeta-Website/README.md

 ## 📜 Project Overview

-This platform allows teams to exchange ideas, collaborate on content, and engage in real-time communication.
-Built for seamless teamwork, it ensures users can interact, share files, and stay connected without relying on physical meetings.
+This project focuses on creating an interactive web platform for team collaboration.
+It allows users to communicate effortlessly through real-time chat, share ideas, and collaborate on content in a centralized space.
+Built with cloud infrastructure, the platform ensures smooth interaction across devices, reducing the need for in-person meetings and streamlining communication.

 ## 🚀 Features